 One of the most significant changes to the guidelines involves chest compressions.
 The AHA opted to increase the focus on compression-only, otherwise known as hands-only, CPR for lay rescuers, which are people without the guidance of professionals.
 The guidelines call for any available lay rescuers to provide hands-only CPR until appropriate professionals or trained individuals can begin true CPR.

 In this case, trained rescuers that arrive should provide two rescue breaths every 30 compressions.
-Of course, if the first person grows fatigued, the individuals should switch positions, and the trained individual should provide direction to the lay rescuer.
+Of course, if the first person grows fatigued, individuals should switch positions, and the trained individual should provide direction to the lay rescuer.
 However, this is only a stepping stone until EMS personnel arrive.

 One of the most significant changes to the guidelines involves chest compressions.

-Additional changes to the guidelines for chest compressions include increasing rate of compressions to between 100 and 120 per minute.
+Additional changes to the guidelines for chest compressions include the increasing rate of compressions to between 100 and 120 per minute.
 Furthermore, the compression depth must be at least two inches.
-However, rescuers should avoid depths beyond 2.4 inches due to increased risk of injury.
+However, rescuers should avoid depths beyond 2.4 inches due to the increased risk of injury.
 Rescuers must also avoid leaning on the chest during recoil to ensure the heart has an opportunity to refill with blood from the lungs.

 Creation of Community Lay Rescuer AED Programs and Recommendations for Naloxone Administration

-The guidelines also encourage community to increase the number of public access defibrillator (PAD) programs to treat cases of ventricular fibrillation (VF) resulting in the loss of consciousness.
+The guidelines also encourage the community to increase the number of public access defibrillator (PAD) programs to treat cases of ventricular fibrillation (VF) resulting in the loss of consciousness.
 Similarly, the AHA recommends bystanders be allowed to administer injections of naloxone for those with suspected opioid overdose.
-Most often, this recommendation applies to areas with high overdose rates and environments that help people suffering from addition.
+Most often, this recommendation applies to areas with high overdose rates and environments that help people suffering from addiction.

 Rescuers May Use Social Media to Contact EMS